CompTIA Network+ interview questions [2022 update]

 In subnetting, mask /24 has how many addresses and hosts?
 How is the netmask represented?

 /24 has 256 addresses and 254 hosts.
 The netmask is 255.255.255.0.

-Syn – Syn/Act – Ack – the client node sends a SYN packet to the server.
+Syn – Syn/Act – Ack – the client node sends an SYN packet to the server.
 The server has an open port to accept new connections.
 When the SYN is received, it sends a confirmation SYN/ACK.
-Once the client receives the SYN/ACK, it sends it acknowledgement ACK packet back.
+Once the client receives the SYN/ACK, it sends an acknowledgment ACK packet back.
 Once complete, the client and server can communicate freely.

 Border gateway protocol (BGP), external gateway protocol (EGP), routing information protocol (RIP), open shortest path first (OSPF) and enhanced Internet gateway routing protocol (EIGRP); Cisco no longer supports the Internet gateway routing protocol, which was a RIP alternative.
 The EIGRP is its replacement.